krobison10/krobison10/README.md

 🧐 Current Events
 ---
 - 🔭 I’m currently participating in a multi-month machine learning competition where my team must build a model predict the pushback time of airplanes using 2 years of historical data
-- Update: we got 4th place in phase 1 and will be moving on phase 2 over the summer where we will work with NASA to develop a federated version of our model.
+- Update: we got 4th place in phase 1 and will be moving on to phase 2 over the summer where we will work with NASA to develop a federated version of our model.
 In this process our team was also awarded the University of Washington Tacoma's Annual School of Engineering and Technology Outstanding Undergraduate Research Award!
 - 📚 Spring Quarter Classes: Mobile Application Programming, Computer Architecture, Undergraduate Research in Computer Science (ML Competition)

 <br>